 Researchers believe that they have found solid evidence that domestic dogs move their faces more when they are in direct contact with their humans.
-The facial expression dogs use around humans reveals a strong likelihood that their expressions are a way of communicating.
+The facial expression dogs use around humans reveals a strong likelihood that their expressions are used for communication.

 Dog Facial Action Coding System

 The scientific method of measuring the facial action of dogs is called the "Dog Facial Action Coding System" or DogFACS.